utomic-media/directus-extension-field-actions/README.md

 Please read the [Contributing Guide](./docs/CONTRIBUTING.md) for this project before submitting Pull Requests or Issues.

-All security vulnerabilities should be reported in accordance with our Security Policy.
+All security vulnerabilities should be reported through Github security advisories.